 They believed that with the new understandings of the seventh-day Sabbath and state of the dead, proved there would be a literal Second Coming.
 These beliefs caused turmoil in the religious communities all over the country.
 When October 22, 1844 arrived, William Miller and his followers waited for Jesus to return as for seen in their prophecy.
 While Jesus did not return in the physical sense, many of his followers believed that He had returned in the spiritual sense and not the literal sense.
 Then they began to believe that the date was right all along, they simply had predicted the wrong event.

-They turned then to the Scripture, seeking truth in what their hearts truly believed.
+They turned then to the Scripture, seeking truth in what their hearts truly believed, as many that are injured in an auto accident in Sacramento do.
 They came to the conclusion that Jesus did not return to earth that day in October, but had started the last phase of his ministry in the heavenly sanctuary.
 The Adventists truly and firmly held true to the idea that God was puling all of the strings and making all the Earth’s events happen.
 Regardless of their nay-sayers, the Seventh-day Adventist Church began to grow bigger and fuller of life and hope.

 In the 1840s, there were only a few hundred members of the Seventh-day Adventist Church.
 By 1863 there were over 3,000 of them.
 This was the year they were officially established and became a real denomination.
 They had the ability to overcome all of the adversity while creating a denomination that is still alive and strong today, but one that has spread to great places all over the world.

 Beliefs of the Seventh-day Adventist Church